 If you are a smoker, you really should try to stop as continuing to do so will stain the veneers.

-Tea, coffee and red wine drinkers, try to limit the amount you consume or wash down with water to reduce the chances of staining occuring to the veneer, in particular the composite.
+Tea, coffee and red wine drinkers, try to limit the amount you consume or wash down with water to reduce the chances of staining occurring to the veneer, in particular, the composite.

 Good oral hygiene is a must, even more so if you have invested in a lovely set of veneers.